thuml/AutoTimes/README.md

 ## Model Generality

-We evaluate the generality and model efficiency on alternative LLMs, demonstrating improved performance with the increase of parameters that **validates the scaling law**.
+We evaluate the generality and efficiency on other LLMs, demonstrating improved performance with the increase of parameters that **validates the scaling law**.

 <p align="center">
 <img src="./figures/alternative_llms.png" alt="" height = "300" align=center />